In this article

 - If other family members also have dyspraxia.
 It is not known why a genetic link may be present.

 Dyspraxia has been linked with several other conditions:

 - Dyslexia – A research study by Kaplan (1998), found that symptoms of dyspraxia were seen in 52% of children already diagnosed with dyslexia.
-For more information about dyslexia, consult our knowledge base.

 - Attention Deficit Hyperactivity Disorder (ADHD) – ADHD and dyspraxia are both linked with executive function difficulties.
 For this reason, they are thought of as coexisting disorders and are often diagnosed together.